drpsych/recipe-app/README.md

        ```
       <img src="public/markdown-images/4.png" width="500">

-5. If application is running with the ```npm start``` command, stop the application server by pressing CTRL+C in the terminal window.
+5. If application is running with the `npm start` command, stop the application server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the terminal window.
 Altering a .env file requires the application to be restarted.

 6. Restart the application server: ```npm start```